Hierarchical subspace models for contingency tables: Hierarchical subspace models and their decompositions

-\begin{definition} A non-empty subset $S$ of $[m]$ is called a {\em partial edge separator} of $L$ if $[m]$ is partitioned into three non-empty and disjoint subsets $\{A_1,A_2,S\}$ such that \begin{enumerate} \item $S$ is saturated in $L$. \item $L$ is conformal to $\{L_{A_1 \cup S}, L_{A_2 \cup S}\}$. \end{enumerate} Then we call the triple $(A_1,A_2,S)$ a {\em decomposition} of $L$.
-When the model $L$ has a partial edge separator, we call $L$ {\em reducible}.
-A pair of vertices $i$ and $j$ are called {\em tightly connected} in $L$ if there does not exist a decomposition $(A_1,A_2,S)$ of $L$ such that $i \in A_1$ and $j \in A_2$.
+\begin{definition} For a subspace $L$, a non-empty subset $S$ of $[m]$ is called an $L$-separator if $[m]$ is partitioned into three non-empty and disjoint subsets $\{A_1,A_2,S\}$ such that \begin{enumerate} \item $S$ is saturated in $L$. \item $L$ is conformal to $\{F_{A_1 \cup S}, F_{A_2 \cup S}\}$. \end{enumerate} Then we call the triple $(A_1,A_2,S)$ a {\em decomposition} of $L$.
+When the subspace $L$ has a $L$-separator, we call $L$ {\em reducible}.
+A pair of vertices $v$ and $v'$ are called {\em tightly connected} in $L$ if there does not exist a decomposition $(A_1,A_2,S)$ of $L$ such that $v \in A_1$ and $v' \in A_2$.
 When $L$ is not reducible, we call $L$ {\em prime}. \end{definition}

-A set of vertices such that any two of them are tightly connected in $L$ is called {\em extended compact component} of $L$.
-The set of maximal extended compact components of $L$ is considered as a hypergraph and is denoted by ${\cal H}$.
-Denote by $L_{\cal H}$ the hierarchical model induced by ${\cal H}$.
+A set of vertices such that any two of them are tightly connected in $L$ is called an {\em extended compact component} of $L$.
+We note that the notions of $L$-separator, tight connectivity in $L$ and extended compact component for a hierarchical model ${\cal M}(H_\Delta)$ are exactly the same as the notions of partial edge separator, tight connectivity and compact component of the hypergraph $\red\Delta$.

+The set of maximal extended compact components of $L$ is also considered as a hypergraph and we denote it by ${\cal H}$.
+Denote by $H_{\cal H}$ the subspace of the hierarchical model induced by ${\cal H}$.
 Then we have the following theorem.

-\begin{theorem} $L_{\cal H}$ is the smallest decomposable model with respect to inclusion relation such that $L$ is an HSM of $L_{\cal H}$. \end{theorem}
+\begin{theorem} ${\cal M}(H_{\cal H})$ is the smallest decomposable model with respect to inclusion relation such that ${\cal M}(L)$ is an HSM of $H_{\cal H}$. \end{theorem}

 The following corollary is obvious from (\ref{eq:mle}). \begin{corollary} The MLE $\hat p(\Bi)$ satisfies

 where ${\cal S}$ is the set of dividers of ${\cal H}$ and $\hat{p}(\Bi_C)$ depends only on the marginal table $x(\Bi_C)$. \end{corollary}